jennyouk/qa-admin/README.md

 For the mock up, upload and save brings the user to a submitted page that randomly shows success or error messages.

-## In Progress Features
+## In Progress Features/Initiatives

-- Select All Allowed Clients option is in progress
+- Generic ControlledSelectInput is in progress
-- Generic ControlledSelectInput is in progress as well
+- Remove repetitive code